ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/udf/list/knn.md

 Knn::CosineDistance(List<Float>?, List<Float>?)->Float?
 ```

-In case of error, the functions return NULL.
+In case of an error, these functions return `NULL`.

-### Functions for converting a vector to a binary representation
+### Functions for converting between vector and binary representations

 Conversion functions are needed to serialize the vector set into an internal binary representation and vice versa.
-The binary representation of the vector will be stored in the YDB database in the `String` type.
+The binary representation of a vector can be persisted in a {{ ydb-short-name }}  table column of the `String` type.

 #### Function signature